sudhiracodes/musicrecommender/README.md

 ## Project Summary

-In this project you will build and explain a small music recommender system.

-Your goal is to:

-- Represent songs and a user "taste profile" as data
-- Design a scoring rule that turns that data into recommendations
-- Evaluate what your system gets right and wrong
-- Reflect on how this mirrors real world AI recommenders

-Replace this paragraph with your own summary of what your version does.

 I built a content-based recommendation engine called VectorVibeMatch.
 The system analyzes a catalog of songs and compares their metadata (genre, mood, and energy) against a specific user preference profile.
 By applying a weighted mathematical scoring rule, it identifies which songs "vibe" best with the user and presents a ranked list of suggestions with clear explanations for why each song was chosen.

 ---

 ## How The System Works

-Explain your design in plain language.
 Real-world recommenders track millions of users habits, but my  version would use pure content-based filtering to match a song's vibe directly to a user's taste.
 It will  score tracks based on exact genre and mood matches, plus a math rule that rewards songs with an energy level closest to the user's target.
 Finally, it will rank the entire catalog by these scores and recommends the top matches.

-Some prompts to answer:

-- What features does each `Song` use in your system
-  - For example: genre, mood, energy, tempo
-Each Song utilizes categorical features (genre, mood) and continuous numerical features (energy, tempo_bpm).
+- Each Song utilizes categorical features (genre, mood) and continuous numerical features (energy, tempo_bpm).

-- What information does your `UserProfile` store
-The UserProfile stores the user's target preferences for their desired genre, mood, and energy level.
+- The UserProfile stores the user's target preferences for their desired genre, mood, and energy level.

-- How does your `Recommender` compute a score for each song The Recommender computes a score by adding points for exact genre or mood matches, plus a mathematical proximity bonus for matching energy.
+- The Recommender computes a score by adding points for exact genre or mood matches, plus a mathematical proximity bonus for matching energy.

-- How do you choose which songs to recommend
-The system chooses recommendations by sorting all scored songs in descending order and returning the top k highest-scoring tracks.
+- The system chooses recommendations by sorting all scored songs in descending order and returning the top k highest-scoring tracks.

-You can include a simple diagram or bullet list if helpful.

 The Algorithm Recipe:
 The system calculates a similarity score for each track against a user's target profile using the following weighted logic: